jamon/embassy-meshtastic/README.md

-# Embassy Meshtastic
+# Meshtassy

-A Rust/Embassy implementation of Meshtastic firmware for embedded devices.
+Meshtassy is a mesh network that aims to be compatible with the Meshtastic network.

 ## Overview

-This project is a proof-of-concept implementation of the [Meshtastic](https://meshtastic.org/) mesh networking protocol using [Embassy](https://embassy.dev/), an async runtime for embedded Rust.
-It provides a foundation for running Meshtastic on microcontrollers with full async capabilities and memory safety guarantees.
+This project is a proof-of-concept implementation of a mesh network firmware using [Embassy](https://embassy.dev/) and [lora-rs](https://github.com/lora-rs/lora-rs).
+It aims to be compatible with the Meshtastic network.

 **⚠️ This is currently a proof-of-concept and significant reorganization is likely in the future.**